Your dishwasher is gross—here’s how to clean it

 Keep your dishwasher clean to keep it functional

-It’s a good idea to clean out your dishwasher and its filter about every six months to a year, depending on how much you use it.
+It’s a good idea to clean out your dishwasher and its filter every 6 months to 1 year, depending on how much you use it.
 We recommend lumping it in with all the other “once a year” appliance cleaning chores.

-In the case of your dishwasher, if the filter is clogged, the motor needs to work much harder to do the same job, which causes it to wear out faster.
+In your dishwasher, if the filter is clogged, the motor has to work much harder to do the same job, which wears it out faster.
 Routine cleaning and basic maintenance can keep your appliances working better, for much longer than they would otherwise.

 Your dishwasher should last you over a decade.